embreymorton/CS-Grad-Tracker/README.md

 ### Cloning and starting the app.

-Now to start the app in development or production with mode=development node bin/www  or  mode=production node bin/www
+Now to start the app in development or production run the following commands:

+If running in dev as an ADMIN: npm run devAsAdmin

+If running in dev as a FACULTY: npm run devAsFaculty

+If running in dev as a STUDENT: npm run devAsStudent

+If running in production:
+mode=production node bin/www

 ## File organization